yesi-sg/down-with-obp/_posts/2019-04-08-davis-struggle.md

 ![](/assets/images/recaps/20190408-post-matchup-1.png)

 ### King in the East?
 (4) vs Mad Bummer (7)
 What started off as a slaughter turned out to be a close matchup.
-Marred by IL it’s no wonder both teams had similar transaction activity.
+Marred by IL it’s no wonder both teams were moving in transactions.
 ![](/assets/images/recaps/20190409-post-matchup-2.png)

 ### Oh Oh Oh Tani (2nd) vs Larry Bernandez (9th)